apache/ignite-nodejs-thin-client/README.md

 ### Installation via npm ###

+This is a recommended way for users.
 Execute the following command to install the Node.js Thin Client package:

 ```
 npm install -g apache-ignite-client